SaiMahitVaddadi/EGAT-Private/TO-DO.md

 # TO-DO:

+- Dataset
+    - Fix it for the new graphs

 - Training Loop:
     - Be able to normalize add ons. calculate all add-ons first and then use that.
     - Setup ways to save the additional loss functions.